-• Comply with all relevant ordinances, rules, and regulations of the local jurisdiction (CoB) that govern non-storm water discharges; construction phase

-- Maintain SWMP policies and procedures adopt additional policies and procedures as necessary. - Conduct field inspections and visually inspect for illicit discharges at all known outfalls of MS4.
-Inspection activities to include identification and removal of any illicit discharges and recording of inspections and follow-up activities. - Continue to provide training for all relevant staff on proper Best Management Practices (BMP) to prevent spills and illicit discharges. - Establish a BMP database with specific controls, examples and photos for WWU personnel to follow. - The University's Environmental Health and Safety office (EHS) will provide initial training that will closely follow WWU' SWMP to new employees whose construction, operations, or maintenance job functions may impact storm water quality.
+- Comply with all relevant ordinances, rules, and regulations of the local jurisdiction (CoB) that govern non-stormwater discharges; construction phase stormwater pollution prevention measures; and post-construction stormwater pollution prevention measures, including proper operation and maintenance of MS4. - Maintain SWMP policies and procedures adopt additional policies and procedures as necessary. - Conduct field inspections and visually inspect for illicit discharges at all known outfalls of MS4.
+Inspection activities include identification and removal of any illicit discharges and recording of inspections and follow-up activities. - Continue to provide training for all relevant staff on proper Best Management Practices (BMP) to prevent spills and illicit discharges. - Establish a BMP database with specific controls, examples and photos for WWU personnel to follow. - The University's Environmental Health and Safety office will provide initial training that will closely follow WWU SWMP to new employees whose construction, operations, or maintenance job functions may impact stormwater quality.
 SWMP training along with BMP's will be an annual requirement for those employees.
-Refresher training nominally will be semi-annual or more frequent for employees whose job functions more readily may impact storm water quality. - All WWU employees in the Outdoor Maintenance Shop will use secondary containment for any transport of pesticides across campus.
-Additionally ALL portable fuel tanks are to be approved secondary containment type containers. - All Facilities Management personnel that transport hazardous materials will be provided training and necessary secondary containment Personal Protective Equipment (PPE) as required doing their assigned work.
-A review of hazardous materials will determine which FM shops are provided with this additional training. - EHS will provide additional training for secondary containment across campus to any other departments that may at sometime transport hazardous materials.
+Refresher training may be required more frequently for employees whose job functions more readily may impact stormwater quality. - All WWU employees in the Outdoor Maintenance Shop will use secondary containment for any transport of pesticides across campus.
+Additionally ALL portable liquid fuel tanks are to be approved secondary containment type containers. - All Facilities Management personnel that transport hazardous materials will be provided training and necessary secondary containment and personal protective equipment (PPE) as required doing their assigned work.
+A review of hazardous materials will determine which FM shops are provided with this additional training.

+• EHS will provide additional training for secondary containment across campus to any other departments that may at some time transport hazardous materials.
 A review of hazardous materials will determine which campus personnel are provided with this additional training.

-Gravel Parking Lots Storm Water Runoff Control
+Gravel Parking Lots Stormwater Runoff Control